-The Group and Company does not use derivative financial instruments for speculative purposes and has not pledged collateral in relation to any of its derivative instruments.
+The Group does not use derivative financial instruments for speculative purposes, and has not pledged collateral in relation to any of its derivative instruments.

-At 31 March 2022 and 2023, the Group and Company derivatives are not designated in formal hedge accounting relationships, and instead are measured at fair value through profit or loss.
+At 31 March 2022 and 2023, the Group's derivatives are not designated in formal hedge accounting relationships, and instead are measured at fair value through profit or loss.